uhkniazi/Schisto_medip/README.md

 4- GFF files and CSV files for each sample.
 5- oGRLsamples.fisher.Date is the data structure of GRangesList type that has peaks for each sample with additional MACS+DISMISS
 information.
 NOTE: will try to use these in next scripts instead of the pooled object.

+# 01_02_combine_replicates.R
+Takes the oGRLsamples.fisher created in script 01_dismiss_to_gff.R and combines lifecycle replicates into one representative for the lifecycle stage. https://www.evernote.com/shard/s288/nl/38698211/5153ebd3-f380-4e04-8aad-690c7482b3d4

 # Schisto_medip_classes.R
 contains functions and classes used by the script.